Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs

 The \textbf{\textit{Biography}} dataset is proposed in \cite{zhu24a,zhu24b}.
 Since the original dataset is not publicly available, we used a subset of 100 samples from a replication \citep{zheng2025spurious}.
 Each sample is a 6-sentence paragraph about a fictitious individual, detailing their birth city, birthday, college, and job information.
 Note that the name only appears in the first sentence and is replaced with a pronoun in the following sentences; thus, questions about the name are considered backward questions.
 Each sample also includes a paraphrase set of 5 paraphrases; the paraphrases do not change the order of the sentences but only alter the wording while preserving the information.
-The testing QA set has both forward (i.e., asking for an attribute given the name) and backward styles (i.e., asking for the name given 3 attributes from the person) questions.
+The testing QA set has both forward (i.e., asking for an attribute given the name) and backward styles (i.e., asking for the name given 3 attributes that uniquely identify the person) questions.

-The \textbf{\textit{Wiki}} dataset contains 92 Wikipedia articles, constructed according to the protocol described in \cite{pan2025memorization}.
+The \textbf{\textit{Wiki}} dataset contains 94 Wikipedia articles, constructed according to the protocol described in \cite{pan2025memorization}.
 We crawl the Wikipedia pages under the category ``2025 by month'', and then further filter out the pages that were created before the year 2025.
-This procedure ensures that these real-world events are recent enough that both dLLM and arLLM models are not aware of them, which is justified by the models' accuracy before fine-tuning (Table \ref{tab:3}).
+This procedure ensures training dataset is released after the models' post-training cutoff date, and is evidenced by the models' accuracy before fine-tuning (Appendix Table~\ref{tab:3}).
 For each wiki article, we use GPT-o3-mini to generate QA pairs in both forward and backward styles.
 By prompting GPT-o3-mini, we construct two different paraphrase sets: one that retains the information in place while only changing the wording (same-order paraphrases); the other also changes the order of information in the article (permute-order paraphrases).
 10 paraphrases of each type are generated for every wiki article.
-More details on constructing the datasets are provided in Appendix \ref{app:dataset}.
+All LLM generated QAs or paraphrases are cross-checked by humans and invalid entries are filtered out and replaced.
+More details on constructing the datasets are provided in Appendix~\ref{app:dataset}.